-Seriously, I mean it!
 Don’t ever show up hungry at your wedding dress shopping appointment.
 If you are anything like me, you will experience one or even all of the symptoms: crankiness, loss of motivation, hot temperament, and impaired decision-making abilities.
-And that doesn’t help anyone!!
-Because you will either end up buying the wrong dress, hating all dresses OR annoying your whole team (and you do need your team on your side!!).
+And that doesn’t help anyone!
+Because you will either end up buying the wrong dress, hating all dresses, or annoying your whole team (and you do need your team on your side).

 Nude panties.
 Strapless nude bra.
 That’s all you need.

 Most bridal salons have shoes you can wear during your appointment.
 But be aware that they only have limited sizes.
 So if you have a rather small or large shoe size, bring your own heels!
 You will feel so much better wearing something you feel comfortable in.

 How many people should I bring to my wedding dress fitting?
-This is probably one of the most frequently asked questions concerning wedding dress shopping ever!
-My advice is to bring 3 to maximum (!)
-5 people.
+This is probably one of the most frequently asked questions concerning wedding dress shopping.
+My advice is to bring 3 to maximum 5 people.
 It can get stressful and complicated if there are too many opinions.
 Also, only bring people you feel 100% comfortable with, and you genuinely trust their advice.
 Make sure you have someone on your team who doesn’t shy away from being brutally honest.
-You’ll thank them later- trust me!

-First things first, you have to know our budget!
+First things first, you have to know your budget!
 Be honest with your consultant about it and ask her not to show you any dresses that are not within this set budget.
-There is nothing worse than trying on a dress that’s too expensive and falling head over heels in love with it!
+There is nothing worse than trying on a dress that’s too expensive and falling head over heels in love with it.
 It might sound dramatic, but it truly can ruin your wedding dress shopping experience entirely!